-Amanda Konradi earned her M.A. and Ph.D. in sociology with a concentration in women’s studies from the University of California - Santa Cruz in 1994.
-She subsequently taught for nine years at Ohio University where she was granted tenure and the position of associate professor and then held the Elizabeth J. Somers Fellowship in the Women’s Leadership Program at George Washington University.
-She moved to Baltimore in 2003 and began teaching at Loyola in 2004.
-Dr. Konradi was hired as a tenure track Assistant Professor in 2014.
+Amanda Konradi earned her M.A. and Ph.D. in sociology with a concentration in women's studies from the University of California - Santa Cruz in 1994.
+She taught at Ohio University until 2003, then moved to Baltimore in 2003 and held the Elizabeth J. Somers Fellowship in the Women's Leadership Program at George Washington University.
+Dr. Konradi began teaching at Loyola as a Visiting Associate Professor in 2004, was hired as a tenure track Assistant Professor in 2014, and received tenure and advance to Associate in 2018.
+She became department chair in January of 2023.

-Dr. Konradi's research projects and new courses usually being with a personal connection.
+Dr. Konradi has an ongoing solo project titled "Coping with facial disfigurement among fibrous dysplasia and cherubism patients."
+This is a qualitative interview investigation that explores how individuals with craniofacial differences understand their conditions and negotiate living in a world that stigmatizes people who violate appearance norms.
+Dr. Konradi is interested in what particular strategies patients develop over time to respond to experienced or anticipated stigma as well as the implications of this for medicine.
+Dr. Konradi's research projects and new courses usually begin with a personal connection.
 This project is no different.
 Dr. Konradi has cherubism, she has siblings with the condition, and has an affected child (now adult).
 She is aware of the lack of resources for patients and their parents and seeks to complete work that will augment the kinds of studies conducted by medical investigators who focus primarily on the body.

-Dr. Konradi has studied the involvement of rape survivors in the criminal prosecution of their assailants for more than a decade and has written about their reporting decisions, self preparation for court events, emotion work, engagement with sentencing, involvement in plea bargains and testimony, in Taking the Stand: Rape Survivors and the Prosecution of Rapists (2007) and numerous articles.
+Dr. Konradi has studied the involvement of rape survivors in the criminal prosecution of their assailants since the 1990's and has written about their reporting decisions, self-preparation for court events, emotion work, engagement with sentencing, involvement in plea bargains, and testimony in Taking the Stand: Rape Survivors and the Prosecution of Rapists (2007) and numerous articles.
 With Patricia DeBruin, RN, Dr. Konradi helped train Sexual Assault Nurse Examiners and explored how their services can be incorporated into a campus health system and successfully marketed to college students.
 Dr. Konradi recently concluded studies about how college campuses process sexual assault.
-With students Emily Delaney and Alyssa Quenzel, Dr. Konradi analyzed campus definitions of sexual assault and adjudication procedures in 4-year residential colleges and universities in the state of Maryland.
-With student, Angelica Puzio, she has examined students understanding of campus policies.
+With Loyola students Emily Delaney and Alyssa Quenzel, Dr. Konradi analyzed campus definitions of sexual assault and adjudication procedures in 4-year residential colleges and universities in the state of Maryland.
+With Loyola student Angelica Puzio, she examined students' understanding of campus policies.
+Recently, she published a chapter on "Victims" in the Oxford Handbook on Prosecutors and Prosecution, written with her daughter Tirza, examining the scope of victim protections in law and practice.

-Dr. Konradi has served on the editorial board of Gender & Society and Teaching Sociology, and reviews manuscripts/proposals for a variety of sociological journals and organizations.
-Dr. Konradi has also served the Fibrous Dysplasia Foundation, which supports individuals diagnosed with fibrous dysplasia, McCune Albright syndrome, and cherubism, as Secretary and Acting President on the Board of Directors from 2004 – June 2016.
-She was involved in membership, organization of conferences, expansion of the physician referral network, development of the website, hiring the executive director, and other activities.
-Currently, she is the “Past President” and continues to serve on the Steering Committee of the FD Foundation Patient Registry, providing input on protocols and developing the questionnaire.
+Dr. Konradi has served on the editorial board of Gender & Society and Teaching Sociology, and reviews manuscripts/proposals for a variety of sociological, legal, and medical journals.
+Dr. Konradi has also served the FD/MAS Alliance (formerly Fibrous Dysplasia Foundation), which supports individuals diagnosed with fibrous dysplasia and McCune Albright syndrome as Secretary and Acting President on the Board of Directors from 2004 - June 2016.
+She was involved in membership, organization of conferences, expansion of the physician referral network, development of the website, and other activities.
+She continues to serve on the Steering Committee of the Patient Registry, providing input on protocols and developing questionnaires.

 Places Dr. Konradi thinks students ought to discover in and around Baltimore:

-The NORTH CENTRAL RAILROAD TRAIL is a " hiking - biking " trail that runs through the upper reaches of Northern Baltimore County in Maryland.
+The TORREY C. BROWN TRAIL is a "hiking - biking" rail-trail that runs through the upper reaches of Northern Baltimore County in Maryland linking to a trail in Pennsylvania that will take you to York.
 In the winter months you can also go cross country skiing.

 The BALTIMORE SYMPHONY ORCHESTRA has a student discount program.